19 Perennial Plants For Florida Garden Spaces

 You don’t have to worry if your shooting star doesn’t get full sun, as this plant will still do well in partial shade.
 Shooting stars need to be watered every week.
 They also require monthly fertilization to keep your plant healthy, and they prefer well-drained soil.

 Be aware that shooting stars are quite fragile when it comes to cold weather.
-Temperatures that plunge below freezing will damage shooting stars.
+Temperatures that plunge below freezing will damage them.

 Shrimp Plant